mendix/docs/content/developerportal/deploy/deploying-to-mindsphere.md

 **RegisterSingleSignOn**

 This microflow must be added as the *After startup* microflow or added as a sub-microflow to an existing after startup microflow.
-You can do this on the *Runtime* tab of the *Project > Settings* dialog, accessed through the *Project Explorer*.
+You can do this on the *Runtime* tab of the *Project > Settings* dialog, accessed through the *Project Explorer* dock.

 ![Project settings dialog](attachments/deploying-to-mindsphere/image4.png)